opensearch-project/documentation-website/_field-types/mappings-use-cases.md

 ```
 {% include copy-curl.html %}

-You can then add a document with a malformed IP address, like the following request:
+Then add a document with a malformed IP address:

 ```json
 PUT /test-index/_doc/1